UPSC Mains - Overview

 UPSC Mains Cut Off

-UPSC Mains Qualifying marks is the minimum score required for the candidates to clear the IAS Mains exam and be eligible for the Personality Test round.
+UPSC Mains Qualifying marks are the minimum score required for the candidates to clear the IAS Mains exam and be eligible for the Personality Test round.
 The UPSC Mains cutoff varies depending on the category of the candidate.
 UPSC declares the Mains result on its official website.

 - The UPSC Mains Cutoff Marks will be out of 1750 marks.